 In California, shooting ranges, retailers, and law enforcement agencies are permitted but not required to temporarily store firearms.
 California law allows persons over the age of 18 to receive and hold firearms without a background check or a safety certification, for as long as reasonably necessary, if for the express purpose of preventing self-harm as long as the recipient of the firearms is not a prohibited person, stores the firearms safely in their own home, and doesn’t use the firearm while he or she is storing it.

 Some states, including Colorado, Washington, and Maryland have Gun Storage Maps that can help patients, clinicians, and family and friends find options for temporary transfer of firearms when someone is in crisis.

-A firearms safety device that prevents pulling the trigger of the firearm.
-Trigger locks cover the trigger mechanism on either side of the firearm with two steel or plastic blocks that rest on the trigger guard and lock together.
-It locks in place by means of a key or combination lock.
+A safe storage device that prevents pulling the trigger of the firearm.
+Trigger locks cover the trigger mechanism on either side of the firearm with two steel or plastic blocks that rest on the trigger guard and lock together using a key or combination lock.
 Firearms should always be unloaded before being locked up with a trigger lock.
-Locking a firearm with a trigger lock when the gun is loaded may result in accidental firing and serious harm.
+Locking a firearm with a trigger lock when the gun is loaded may cause the gun to be accidentally fired.